V-bhoy/interview-prep/SQL/11_Sub_Queries.md

 ```
 ## FROM Clause
 - treat inner query result as a temporary table (a.k.a. derived table).
+- Every derived table must have an alias
 ``` sql
 SELECT dept, COUNT(*) as emp_count
 FROM (SELECT dept_id as dept FROM Employees WHERE salary > 50000) sub